Fast and Optimal Inference for Change Points in Piecewise Polynomials via Differencing: Introduction

 We finally review some approaches for problems closely related to the one studied in this paper.
 The problem of testing for the presence of a single change point in piecewise polynomials has previously been considered by \cite{jaruvskova1999testing, aue2008testing, aue2009extreme} by studying the supremum of likelihood ratio tests, and by \cite{jandhyala1997iterated, macneill1978properties} by studying partial sums of residuals from a least squares fit.
 These tests however do not extend to the case of multiple change points, which is the focus of this paper.
 Given estimates $\widehat{\Theta}$ and $\widehat{N}$ some authors focus on testing whether a change did in fact occur at each estimated change point location.
 This is a post selection inference problem as it requires conditioning on the estimation of $\widehat{\Theta}$, and has been studied by \cite{hyun2021post, jewell2022testing, carrington2023improving} for piecewise constant $f_\circ(\cdot)$ and by \cite{mehrizi2021valid} for generic piecewise polynomial $f_\circ(\cdot)$.
 However, the goal of these methods is to quantify uncertainty about the size of each change, whereas our goal is to simultaneously quantify uncertainty about the existence and the location of the change point.
-Bayesian approaches to change point detection provide an alternative approach to uncertainty quantification, via credible intervals derived from the posterior.
+The piecewise polynomial problem is closely related to the problem of detecting changes in the smoothness of the regression function in nonparametric regressions \cite{raimondo1998minimax, hall1992edge}.
+The distribution of certain estimators for the location of a single change have been derived for instance by \cite{muller1992change}; such results allow for inference on the location of the change.
+Our focus on the piecewise polynomial problem is motivated by practical considerations: a parametric model is often preferable to practitioners due to ease of interpretability.
+Finally, Bayesian approaches to change point detection provide an alternative approach to uncertainty quantification, via credible intervals derived from the posterior.
 However, choosing sensible priors and sampling from the posterior remain non-trial tasks.
 Methods for evaluating the posterior have been studied by \cite{rigaill2012exact, fearnhead2006exact, nam2012quantifying}.

 The remainder of the paper is structured as follows.
 In Section \ref{section: local tests} we introduce local tests for the presence of a change based on differences of local sums of the data, and study their behaviour under the null of no change points in terms of the family-wise error when the test are applied over a sparse grid.
 In Section \ref{section: fast algorithm} we introduce a fast algorithm for turning our local tests into a collection of disjoint intervals which each must contain a change at a prescribed significance level, and show the algorithm's consistency and optimality in terms of recovering narrow intervals which each contain a change point location.
 In section \ref{section: numerical illustrations} we compare the performance of our algorithm with that of existing procedures when applied to simulated data.
 Finally in Section \ref{section: real data examples} we show the practical use of our algorithm via two real data examples.